-- Trainings conducted for students, teachers and administrators mobilizing HIV awareness; - Books published on incorporating HIV/AIDS Awareness into the curriculum; - Schools formed HIV/AIDS clubs that: - 1.
+- Trainings conducted for students, teachers and administrators mobilizing HIV/AIDS awareness; - Books published on incorporating HIV/AIDS awareness into the curriculum; - Schools formed HIV/AIDS clubs that: - 1.
 Educate regarding HIV/AIDS; - 2.
 Teach students to counsel their peers on HIV/AIDS through drama and discussion; - 3.
 Fundraise for students affected by HIV/AIDS.

-In primary schools, 26 of 33 public schools and 19 of 23 private schools have HIV/AIDS clubs; in secondary schools, there are clubs in four of five public and eight of nine private schools.
-In addition, the NGO Organization of Social Services for AIDS (OSSA)told MCI that anti-retro viral drugs (ART) are free at hospitals throughout Ethiopia for teachers with HIV, and in Mekelle, an American NGO donates additional medication (such as Bactrium, 3TC, Mebiraphin and Vitamin B40) needed by individuals with HIV/AIDS.
+In primary schools, 26 of 33 public schools and 19 of 23 private schools have HIV/AIDS clubs; in secondary schools, there are clubs in four of the five public and eight of the nine private schools.
+In addition, the NGO Organization of Social Services for AIDS (OSSA) told MCI that anti-retro viral drugs (ART) are free at hospitals throughout Ethiopia for teachers with HIV, and in Mekelle, an American NGO donates additional medications needed by individuals with HIV/AIDS.

-2.9 Orphans and Vulnerable Children (OVCs)
+2.9.
+Orphans and Vulnerable Children (OVCs)

 The Mekelle City Office of Education lacks specific provisions such as school feeding, educational supplies and/or school uniforms targeted at keeping OVCs in school.
 But the NGO OSSA provides many of these items, as well as psycho-social support, for orphans in Mekelle.
-Tables 11 and 12 indicate the number of OVCs in primary and secondary schools in Mekelle.
+Tables 11 and 12 indicate the number of OVCs in the city's primary and secondary schools.